byjg/docker-easy-haproxy/docs/swarm.md

     external: true
 ```

+Note: The services to be discovered **don't need** to be in the same network as EasyHAProxy is.

 Once the container is running, EasyHAProxy will detect automatically and start to redirect all traffic from `example.org:80` to your container.

 You don't need to expose any port in your container.